jmccormac01/Spectroscopy/README.md

 -----

 *Before running Spector:*
+   1. ```chmod -R ugo+rwx *``` so ```Spector``` has permission to edit the files
-    -   Remove all files that should not be included in reduction i.e. bad flats, data from other central wavelengths or gratings etc.
+   1. Remove all files that should not be included in reduction i.e. bad flats, data from other central wavelengths or gratings etc.
-        Place all this data in a folder called 'junk'.
+      Place all this data in a folder called e.g. 'junk'.
 Use *.int logfile to help weed out unwanted files
-    -   Adjust the settings in the **EDIT HERE** section below
+   1. Adjust the settings in the **EDIT HERE** section below

 *Assumptions:*
    1. This code was written for a particular observing strategy - Acquire, Arc, Science, Arc, repeat.
 Therefore the script is looking for this structure in the data when matching arcs to spectra.
 This can be easily changed by modifying the relevant section